 Kelly Phelps is a senior lecturer in the Public Law Department at the University of Cape Town.
 She holds a BA in English literature and Anthropology (2000) and a BSocSci (Hons) in Criminology (2001) from the University of Cape Town and a BA Law (2004) from the University of Cambridge.
 In 2008 she was conferred a MA from the University of Cambridge.
 She teaches Criminal Law on the LLB programme, and Punishment and Human Rights and Forensics and the Law to LLM & MPhil students.
 She researches and publishes on constitutional criminal adjudication, sexual offences and sentencing.

-Her current research focuses on legal issues raised by States v Pistorius, which is being appealed in 2015.
+Her current research focuses on legal issues raised by State v Pistorius, which was appealed in 2015.
 Click here for her Working Paper: "The role of error in objecto in South African Criminal Law: An opportunity for re-evaluation presented by State v Pistorius.”